Dynamoterror: Discovery

 A more complete specimen of Dynamoterror was identified in 2021, but has not yet been described in detail.
 It is known as specimen WSC 1027 and is also from the Menefee Formation.
+A detailed description of this specimen is ongoing as of 2024.

 Description

 Size and distinguishing traits

 Based on a specimen of a subadult Tyrannosaurus, LACM 23845, the holotype specimen of Dynamoterror had a similar body length of 9 metres (30 feet).

 McDonald et al. (2018) originally diagnosed Dynamoterror based on the prefrontonasal and prefrontolacrimal processes being in close proximity to each other, separated only by a shallow notch, and the presence of a subrectangular, concave, laterally-projecting caudal part of the postorbital suture, separated from the rostral part by a deep groove.
 However, they noted that the second diagnostic trait should be provisional, given the ontogenetic variation observed in the postorbital suture in other tyrannosaurids.